Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: NP-hardness and the Offline Scenario

 For each device $x_i$ and slot $j$ corresponding to the 3-element set $t_j$, let $b_{x_i}=1/2$ and

 For each device $y_i$ and slot $j$ corresponding to the 3-element set $t_j$, let $b_{y_i}=1/2$ and

 And for each additional device $z_i$, and slot $j$, let $b_{z_i}=1$ and $g_{z_ij}=2+z_i/\Delta$.
-This instance is clearly created in polynomial-time.
+This instance is clearly created in polynomial time.
 We prove that 3DM3 is solved with a matching of size $\ell$ if and only if GPA is solved with $2\ell+r$ served devices and each slot serves at most $3$ devices.

 On the one hand, if 3DM3 is solved, then for each 3-element set $m_j$ of the matching $\mathbb{M}$, we can serve three devices in slot $j$---one for each element of $m_j$.
 This is valid because each element of $m_j$ comes, respectively, from $\mathbb{W}$, $\mathbb{X}$, and $\mathbb{Y}$ and thus the corresponding three devices have channel gains equal, respectively, to $3$, $1$, or $1/2$.
 This means that, for the device $w_i$ we have $3/(1+1+1/2)=6/5\geqslant1$, for the device $x_i$ we have $1/(1+1/2)=2/3\geqslant1/2$ and for the device $y_i$ we have $1/2\geqslant1/2$.
 We conclude that the three devices meet their data requirements.
 Since $\mathbb{M}$ is a matching in $\mathbb{T}$ of size $\ell$, the slots corresponding to $\mathbb{M}$ serves a total of $3\ell$ devices---three devices in each slot.
 The remaining slots can serve at most $(r-\ell)$---at most one device per slot.
 To maximize the number of devices served, each remaining slot can serve exactly one device.
 Thus, there are a total of $3\ell+r-\ell=2\ell+r$ devices served where each slot serves at most three devices.